Edi Subaktiar

 Edi Subaktiar (born 13 January 1994) is an Indonesian former badminton player specializing in doubles.
 He was the 2012 World Junior mixed doubles champion partnered with Melati Daeva Oktaviani.
 In the international competition, he was paired with Gloria Emanuelle Widjaja in mixed doubles and with Ronald Alexander in men's doubles.
 Since 2008, he joined PB.
 Djarum, a badminton club in Kudus, Central Java where his pair in mixed doubles Widjaja also joined.
-He retired in 2019 after a long injury which had prevented him to play again since it occurred at the 2017 Southeast Asian Games.
+He retired in 2019 after a long injury which had prevented him to play again since it occurred at the 2017 SEA Games.

 Personal life

 After leaving national training centre in 2019, Subaktiar was then assigned by Djarum club to become a coach in Champion club in Magelang.